Are you having a silent crisis? Feeling a need to make life changes?

 - Indigenous men and gay men have higher rates of suicide than the national average.

 - Canadian men are three times more likely to have a substance use addiction then women.
 Other race based data on suicides are unknown.

 - About 10% of Canadian men will experience significant mental health challenges in their life.

 - Approximately one million Canadian men this year alone, will have clinical depression.

 Men often face stigma when seeking mental health help.
 It can be difficult to reach out for help or to admit you have a challenge that is hindering you from living your best life.
-But courage starts with the first step.
-Suffering alone or in silence only worsens one’s life and guarentees unhappiness.
+Sometimes it takes a friend or partner to encourage you to go.
+Either way, courage starts with the first step.
+Suffering alone or in silence only worsens one’s life and guarantees unhappiness.
 Let’s go beyond the stigma and begin taking reasonable steps towards taking care of our own health.

-Our male therapist Desmond Lee specializes in Men’s mental health.
-He has worked with men from all walks of life, working in Toronto’s most vulnerable areas for many years.
-He uses various types psychotherapy to address anxiety, depression, relationship challenges and trauma.
-Click the BOOK NOW button to book your free initial consultation with him or any one of our therapists today.
+Our therapists specialize in Men’s mental health whether it is anxiety, depression, relationship challenges, career obstacles or trauma.
+Click the BOOK NOW button below to book your free initial consultation with any one of our therapists today.